Crafting a great storyboard

 Using the free storyboard template

 The free storyboard template is free to use on both personal and professional projects.
+Just open it up in Adobe Illustrator and away you go!

-We recommend designing each of your storyboard scenes as you normally would (in Illustrator, Photoshop, or another program), then create a JPEG export of each scene.
+We recommend designing each of your storyboard scenes as you normally would (in Adobe Illustrator, Photoshop, or another program), then create a JPEG export of each scene.
 Finally, import each JPEG as a linked file into the storyboard template and place them in order within the squares.

 The benefit of using the storyboard template this way, is that whenever you change or update a scene, all you need to do is update the linked JPEG file and illustrator will update the entire storyboard for you.